Home

 Claim-aware portfolio decisioning

-IP Brainbox does not rely only on bibliographic patent data.
-Our platform evaluates claim breadth, claim structure, legal-strength indicators, citation activity, portfolio overlap, maintenance-fee timing, and commercialization signals to produce practical portfolio recommendations.
-The result is not just a score.
-It is a decision framework for whether to pay, review, abandon, license, sell, or prioritize each asset.
+IP Brainbox evaluates claim breadth, claim structure, citation activity, portfolio overlap, maintenance-fee timing, and commercialization signals to produce practical portfolio recommendations, not just a bibliographic score.

 Claim breadth is considered alongside remaining term, maintenance-fee exposure, citation activity, family context, competitive overlap, and user-supplied business relevance.
 A broad claim does not automatically mean "Pay," and a narrow claim does not automatically mean "Abandon."
 IP Brainbox uses claim-breadth indicators as part of a broader decision-support model.